 Emergency Situation!!!
 We have geriatric dogs in need of emergent veterinary care.

-A Little About Maggie, Zeeke, and Lil Dude
+A Little About Moe and Noah

 Welcome to Voiceless Moments Dog Sanctuary and Rescue, a dedicated 501c3 non-profit organization located in Erin, TN.
 Serving Stewart and Houston Counties, we specialize in special needs dogs under 25 pounds.
 We also strive to help in the urgent needs of our community's stray and abandoned dog population.
 These counties have no local animal shelter or animal control.
 We provide essential care and support on a case-by-case basis.
 Your generous donations enable us to continue our mission and make a difference in the lives of these deserving animals.